 As added by P.L.2-2007, SEC.255.
 Amended by P.L.107-2012, SEC.40.

 (1) is permitted to matriculate in the state educational institution;

 (3) has earned or has been awarded a cash scholarship that is paid or payable to a state

 educational institution, from any source; the amount paid shall be applied to the credit of the eligible applicant in the payment of incidental expenses of the eligible applicant's attendance at the state educational institution.
 The balance, if the terms of the scholarship permit, must be returned to the eligible applicant.

 [Pre-2007 Higher Education Recodification Citation: 20-12-19-1(d).]

-The Complete IC 21-14-4 can be viewed by clicking HERE
+The Complete IC 21-14-4 covering this state aid program can be viewed by clicking HERE